humboldt-cs/cs480-queue-rhythm/README.md

 **Required Must-have Stories**

-* User can access current playlist and mediaplayer/home-screen
+* User can access current playlist and media player/home-screen

-* User seraches music on spotify then adds to playlist.
+* User searches music on spotify then adds to playlist.

-* User invites others to contribute songs and listlen to the same playlist.
+* User invites others to contribute songs and listen to the same playlist.

 **Optional Nice-to-have Stories**

-* User can customize profile.

-* User can set queue to public so it does not requir session ID.
+* User can set queue to public so it does not require session ID.

-* User can join a chat room and comunicate with others in the queue.

-* User can create a Favorites playlistthat saves favorited songs to a list, allowing them to be auto-added to your current queue

 * Profile Page - Allows user to personalize their page